mertdemirtas/Weather-App/README.md

 <h1 align="center">Weather App</h1>
 <h2 align="left">Project Description</h1>

+![Alt text](https://media.giphy.com/media/C7ZxAVtTooep5pOZEE/giphy.gif)
 This project was made to show the weather according to your location or the cities you searched for.

-<h2 align="left">Project Gif</h1>
-![Alt text](https://media.giphy.com/media/C7ZxAVtTooep5pOZEE/giphy.gif)

 ## Build With
 - iOS